dnd2/learngit/words.md

 **acid** ['æsɪd] noun a sharp-tasting, sour liquid. 酸

 	- An acid is a chemical substance, usually a liquid, which contains hydrogen and can react with other substances to form salts.
-Some acids burn or dissolve other substances that they come into contact with.
+Some acids burn or dissolve other substances that they [come into contact with(接触，接触到)].

 **acorn** the seed of an oak tree.